 “I thought it was a television show until years later,” says Galipeau.
 “I remember thinking it was this strange tv show, with all these famous people.”

 As a young gay man born well after the AIDS crisis, Galipeau admits he did not realize the full extent of its horrors until he started delving further into the play and era.

 “I went into it knowing there was so much history tied to this play with gay culture and the AIDS crisis, but I didn’t know how grave it was,” he says.

 Galipeau doesn’t consider himself unique in not fully comprehending the impact the AIDS crisis had on the gay community and its place in queer history.

 “There are lots of younger gays who are ignorant to this part of gay history, and don’t connect to it,” he says.
 “They don’t know just how much people have sacrificed.”

-Like many of history’s biggest lessons, Galipeau believes the 25th anniversary productions that are coming to Vancouver will help audiences understand, and learn from it.
+Like many of history’s biggest lessons, Galipeau believes the 25th-anniversary productions coming to Vancouver will help audiences understand and learn from it.